jpacg/awesome-stars/README.md

 - [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 - [microsoft/vscode](https://github.com/microsoft/vscode) - Visual Studio Code
 - [video-dev/hls.js](https://github.com/video-dev/hls.js) - HLS.js is a JavaScript library that plays HLS in browsers with support for MSE.

+## Vala

+- [teejee2008/timeshift](https://github.com/teejee2008/timeshift) - System restore tool for Linux.
+Creates filesystem snapshots using rsync+hardlinks, or BTRFS snapshots.
+Supports scheduled snapshots, multiple backup levels, and exclude filters.
+Snapshots can be restored while system is running or from Live CD/USB.

 ## Vim script